Catastrophic Injury Attorney Kirkland

 A catastrophic injury is generally one that has a lasting, profound impact on a person’s life.
 For legal purposes, this often means an injury that significantly limits a person’s ability to work, care for themselves, or participate in daily activities without help.
 Examples can include serious brain injuries, spinal cord injuries, amputations, severe burns, or multiple fractures that lead to long-term disability.

-How Will Your Team Help My Family If I cannot Handle Everything Myself?
+How Will Your Team Help My Family If I Cannot Handle Everything Myself?

 If your injuries make it hard to manage phone calls, paperwork, or detailed conversations, we can work closely with your family members or other trusted people you designate.
 With your permission, we can speak with them about the case, explain documents, and help them gather information that you might not be able to collect on your own.